-The Alice Springs Future Grid project was developed through two major workshops, the ARENA Alice Springs A‑Lab held in November 2018, and a Future Grid workshop, also held at Desert Knowledge Australia in July 2019.
+Along with a huge amount of background work, the Alice Springs Future Grid project was developed through two major workshops: the ARENA Alice Springs A‑Lab held in November 2018, and a Future Grid workshop, also held at Desert Knowledge Australia in July 2019.
 The participants in the second workshop are featured in the banner image of this page.
-Once a series of sub-projects was defined, it became clear a number of organisations would be required to run the project.
-These organisations are the Consortium Members.
+When a series of sub-projects was defined, it became clear a number of organisations would be required to deliver the broader Future Grid project.
+These organisations are listed below.
+In addition to those named, Future Grid engages with a number of organisations for specific products and services.
+Future Grid acknowledges the valuable insights of all Partners and service providers.

 CSIRO is the knowledge sharing partner for the Future Grid project.